 Income derived from the exploitation of property located in Guernsey or received by a publicly regulated utility company is subject to tax at a higher rate of 20%.
 In addition, income from retail businesses carried on in Guernsey where taxable profits exceed 500,000 British pounds sterling (GBP) and income derived from the importation and/or supply of hydrocarbon oil and gas are also taxed at 20%.

-Some collective investment schemes (CISs) and unit trusts may qualify for exempt status, which will place them completely outside the Guernsey tax regime.
+Certain collective investment schemes (CISs) and unit trusts may qualify for exempt status, which will place them completely outside the Guernsey tax regime (though please note the Economic Substance Regulations in Guernsey may apply to certain companies with exempt status).
 In addition, anybody that forms part of, or contributes to, the overall structure of a CIS may claim exempt company status.
 This removes doubt in relation to the entities that are involved in the management or support of a CIS qualifying for exempt status.
 For each year for which exempt status is sought, a charge of GBP 1,200 is levied.

 One of the following conditions, among others, must be met for the company to be considered exempt: